Ten suggestions for making Moodle more intuitive and inclusive for students, and lower-maintenance for staff in 2022-23.

 10. Select Resource types which are in harmony with the content.

-- A Page is analogous to a ‘fact-sheet’ or ‘handout’.
-Pages are the principal resource-type in Moodle, and should be used by default unless one of the other types is warranted.
-Pages can contain rich-text, images, media and links.
+- A Page is analogous to a ‘handout’.
+Pages are the main resource-type in Moodle and can contain rich-text, images, media and links.
+Pages should be used by default unless one of the other types is warranted.

-- When the contents of a Page becomes too lengthy to read on a single screen, you may wish to group them as a Book, Tab Display or Folder, explored in this Grouping Course Content video, UAL (2m22s).
+- When the contents of a Page becomes too lengthy to read on a single screen, you may wish to group them using a Book, Tab Display or Folder.
+Watch Grouping Course Content in Moodle (2m22s).

 - A Label is analogous to the legend that you might write on the outside of a document wallet; or an annotated ‘post-it’ used as a bookmark.
 Labels are not placeholders for extensive ‘content’; they signal, delineate and categorise the neighbouring content.

 Okay, so there is an eleventh principle: which is license to selectively modify or re-interpret the suggestions above!

 The principles above, along with the LCC Staff Guide to Moodle Unit Sites (PDF), will produce a Moodle site that is more extensible, accessible and navigable.
 But you may have cultivated an alternative – yet inclusive – approach to Moodle which works for you and your students.